 Did you know, 90% of information transmitted to the brain is visual.
-And, your brain processes visuals 60,000 times faster than words.
+And your brain processes visuals 60,000 times faster than words.
 Visually-rich training materials keep the eyes busy and therefore, the brain more alert and active to absorb information.
-In this blog we share tips from our webinar on how to improve learning experiences through better elearning UI design.
+In this blog we share tips from our webinar on how to improve learning experiences through better online learning UI design.

-As well as making your content look brilliant, great elearning UI (user interface) design helps with learning retention.
+As well as making your content look brilliant, great corporate learning UI (user interface) design helps with learning retention.
 In fact, educational researchers believe that the information is six times more likely to be retained when presented visually.

 Many people think of visual communication as the look and feel or graphic design of your learning content – e.g. the colours, images, fonts.
-Of course this is important, but it’s much more than that.
-If you’re producing a design for elearning, you need to be thinking about how your UI supports the whole elearning UX (user experience), including:
+Of course, this is important, but it’s much more than that.
+If you’re producing a design for online learning, you need to be thinking about how your UI supports the whole corporate elearning UX (user experience), including:

 - How the content comes together visually as a complete experience